86Box/docs/hardware/network.rst

     -- endpoint ID 0003 module unix prog   : 86Box virtual card user=myusername PID=12345
   Success

-.. note:: If you did not pass the ``--daemon`` flag to ``vde_switch`` you can just hit enter to enter a shell identical to ``vdeterm`` and execute the same commands.
+In addition to ``vdeterm``, the command line interface can be accessed through ``vde_switch`` if it was started without the ``--daemon`` option, by pressing Enter on its terminal.

 Other VDE features
 ^^^^^^^^^^^^^^^^^^

-This documentation only covers the basics of VDE use.
-There are many additional features not covered here and left as an exercise to the reader.
+This guide only covers the basics of VDE.
+It provides many more useful features such as:

-Some examples include:

-* Using ``vde_cryptcab`` to connect virtual switches across physical machines
+* Connecting virtual switches **across host machines** with ``vde_cryptcab``
-* Bridging VDE switches with network interfaces to provide access to the internet or other networks
+* Bridging virtual switches with **network interfaces** to provide access to the Internet and other networks
-* Establishing communication with other software that natively supports VDE such as *qemu* and *virtualbox*
+* Connecting to **other emulators and virtualizers** with VDE support such as QEMU and VirtualBox
-* Creating VLANs and assigning them to a port on the switch
-* Creating access control policies and assigning them to a port on the switch
+* Creating **VLANs and access control policies** which can be assigned to switch ports

 Advanced networking features
 ----------------------------